Sketching for Sequential Change-Point Detection: Formulation

 \section{Formulation}

-Consider a sequence of observations over a possibly infinite time horizon $x_1, x_2, \ldots, x_t$, $t = 1, 2, \ldots$, where $x_t \in \mathbb{R}^N$ and $N$ is the signal dimension.
-Initially the observations are due to noise.
+Consider a sequence of observations with an open time horizon $x_1, x_2, \ldots, x_t$, $t = 1, 2, \ldots$, where $x_t \in \mathbb{R}^N$ and $N$ is the signal dimension.
+Initially, the observations are due to noise.
 There can be a time $\kappa$ such that an unknown change-point occurs and it changes the mean of the signal vector.
-Such a problem can be formulated as the following hypothesis testing problem:
+Such a problem can be formulated as the following hypothesis test:

 where the {\it unknown} mean vector is defined as